When you buy something through one of the links on our site, we may earn an affiliate commission.

 The shoe itself is a nice lace-up which makes it ideal for cracks.
 It’s great at smearing and is a solid all-around option for vertical crack and face climbing.

-The Anasazi Lace-up Pink is so beloved by crack and trad climbers that, when Five Ten tried to discontinue it permanently, the company ended up bringing it back due to the outcry from customers.
+The Anasazi Lace is so beloved by crack and trad climbers that, when Five Ten tried to discontinue it permanently, the company ended up bringing it back due to the outcry from customers.

 Get your pair either the same size as your street shoe size for a comfort fit or half a size below it for a performance fit (in US Men’s sizes).